 Section 3.
-Special Agents, Fugitive Specialists and Insurance Fraud Specialists.
-The Employer agrees to provide each Special Agent and Fugitive Specialist covered by this Agreement, a four hundred fifty dollars (\$450) payable at the beginning of each fiscal year provided the employee is actually employed and in working status at the beginning of each fiscal year.
+Special Agents, Fugitive Specialists and Commerce Insurance Fraud Specialists.
+The Employer agrees to provide each Special Agent, Fugitive Specialist, and Commerce Insurance Fraud Specialist covered by this Agreement, an annual clothing allowance of five hundred fifty dollars (\$550) payable at the beginning of each fiscal year provided the employee is actually employed and in working status at the beginning of each fiscal year.